JoryHogeveen/off-canvas-sidebars/readme.txt

 This plugin will add various options to implement off-canvas sidebars in your WordPress theme using the Slidebars jQuery plugin.

+= Compatibility (IMPORTANT!) =

+The structure of your theme is of great importance for this plugin.
+Please read the installation guide carefully!!

+*Most themes based on the Genesis Framework are supported by default.
+Please read the installation instructions for other themes!*

+This plugin should work with most themes and plugins allthough I can't be sure for all use-cases.
+At this point it's still a 0.x version...
+If the plugin does not work for your theme, please let me know through the support and add a plugins and themes list and I will take a look!

 = Overview / Features =

 *	Add off-canvas sidebars to the left and right of your website
 *	You can add the control buttons with a widget, a menu item or with custom code, [click here for documentation](http://plugins.adchsm.me/slidebars/usage.php "click here for documentation")
 *	Various customisation options under the Appearances menu

-= Compatibility =

-*Themes based on the Genesis Framework are supported by default.
-Please read the installation instructions for other themes!*
-This plugin should work with most themes and plugins allthough I can't be sure for all use-cases.
-At this point it's still a 0.x version...

 = It's not working! / I found a bug! =